BLOCK TRANSFER & DEGREE PARTNERSHIPS

 Published September 2020

-The main purposes of this research were to describe the volume, features and trends characterizing block transfer and degree partnership pathways in the BC Transfer System, to determine existing business practices that may impact data on degree pathways in British Columbia and Alberta, and to identify successful practices in recording and tracking block transfer and degree partnership agreements.
+The main purposes of this research are to describe the volume, features and trends of block transfer agreements (BTA) and degree partnership (DP) pathways in the BC Transfer System (BCTS); to determine existing business practices that determine collection of data on degree pathways; and to identify successful practices that may assist institutions in collecting data on tracking BTA/DP usage by students.

-The sending and receiving institutions identified in the CDW data were also compared to institutional information in 1,424 block transfer or degree partnership agreements drawn from the BC Transfer Guide.
-Only approximately 27% of block transfers occurred with a block transfer or degree partnership agreement between the sending and receiving institution posted on the BC Transfer Guide.
+The analysis utilized the Central Data Warehouse (CDW) transfer credits data covering the period 2009-10 to 2018-19.
+The sending and receiving institutions identified in the CDW data were compared to similar information in 1,424 block transfer or degree partnership agreements drawn from the BC Transfer Guide (BCTG).